Bioinformatics is the application of information techniques for the storage, retrieval, and analysis of large quantities of biological data.

 The first published GWAS was age-related macular degeneration (AMD).
 Out of 116,204 SNPS that were genotyped, one study observed a link between the complement factor “H” (CFH) gene and AMD.
 Therefore, individuals susceptible to AMD can be screened for the presence of the CFH gene.

-Several other disease genes have been characterized after that with the intention of helping doctors and other health care professionals in identifying possible risk of a genetic disease and allowing for appropriate disease management.
+Several other disease genes have been characterized after that with the intention of helping doctors and other health care professionals in identifying the possible risk of a genetic disease and allowing for appropriate disease management.

 Bioinformatics and evolutionary studies